sachinarpit/study-notes/Study/notes/Spark-notes.md

     Notebooks can run in Client (if running from local machine) and cluster (if running from cloud i.e. databricks or AWS, Azure, GCP etc. ???
   * When to use what

+# Driver and executors in the light of execution modes

 # What happens, when you submit your job to Spark cluster

 # How Spark works on local machine